RAGUL-TR/RayLibContainer/readme.md

 docker build -t raylib_container .
 ```

+> **Up-to-date Raylib:** When building the image, Raylib is cloned and compiled directly from the official GitHub repository, ensuring you always have the latest version available.

 ## Running the Container

 To start an interactive container with access to your display and your project code mounted: